 Massasoit Responds to COVID-19

-To review Massasoit’s reopening plans and resources for distance learning, please visit our webpage.
+To review Massasoit’s reopening plans and resources for distance learning, please visit our Returning to Campus webpage.

-Massasoit Community College’s fall semester has officially begun with online, videoconferencing, and hybrid courses for students in response to the ongoing public health crisis.
+Sept.
+1, 2020 – Massasoit Community College’s fall semester has officially begun with online, videoconferencing, and hybrid courses for students in response to the ongoing public health crisis.
 On campus activity is limited to hybrid classes and placement testing; students should not come to campus unless they are scheduled for one of those activities.
-Massasoit requires all individuals who plan to come to campus or any college property, whether for courses or to conduct business, to sign the college’s Wellness Pledge and to complete a Daily Self-Health Assessment online.
+Massasoit requires all individuals who plan to come to campus or any college property, whether for courses or to conduct business, to sign the college’s Wellness Pledge.

 “Every bit of planning that has occurred since March has been done with a desire for health and safety for our students and employees,” said Massasoit President Dr. Gena Glickman.
 “Our plan has been guided by the CDC, the Commonwealth’s Department of Public Health, and the Boards of Health in Brockton, Canton and Middleborough.”